ampproject/amphtml/extensions/amp-list/amp-list.md

 ##### strip-prefix (optional)

-Causes `<amp-list>` to strip a prefix from a given endpoint's JSON before parsing.
+Causes `<amp-list>` to strip a prefix from the fetched JSON before parsing.
 This can be useful for APIs that include [security prefixes](http://patorjk.com/blog/2013/02/05/crafty-tricks-for-avoiding-xssi/) like `)]}` to help prevent cross site scripting attacks.

 For example, lets say we had an API that returned this response: